jackanakin/solid/README.md

 ### 6.1 Builder
 `Usefull when there is a complex process to construct an object, also, abstracts logic related to the object and allows immutable class creation`

+Examples: StringBuilder (not 100%) and Calendar

+### 6.2 Simple Factory
+`Method that separete and encapsulate the instantiation of an object, commonly to a static method`

+Simply moves instantiation logic away from main code avoiding importing unrelated classes Knows about all classes objects it can create
+May combined to use Builder pattern to create and object

+Examples: NumberFormat